- Home

 Students may take from June 6 through July 29 to complete an online course.
 This is an eight (8) week period.
 All of the courses are designed such that they could be completed in as little as six (6) weeks to allow students time to take a vacation during the summer if they desire.

-• No work for an online course will be accepted after July 29.
+- No work for an online course will be accepted after July 29.

-• Students should inform their teacher via email in advance if they know they will be unable to do work for more than three consecutive weekdays.
+- Students should inform their teacher via email in advance if they know they will be unable to do work for more than three consecutive weekdays.

 FULL CREDIT COURSE EXPECTATIONS:

 The courses are self-paced, move swiftly, and involve intense study over a short period of time.
 One-credit courses cover a full year of material.
 Students should expect to average at least 4 hours of study each day between online work and assigned homework if coursework is completed over six weeks.
-Typical lessons may involve watching video presentations, participating in live weekly online discussions with the instructor, short assessments, and the completion of daily assignments.
+Typical lessons may involve watching video presentations, participating in live weekly online discussions with the instructor, short assessments, and completing daily assignments.
 A mid-term and final exam will also be given in Online Geometry.
 Only highly motivated students comfortable doing online work should enroll.

 HALF CREDIT COURSE EXPECTATIONS:

 The courses are self-paced, move swiftly, and involve intense study over a short time.
 Half-credit courses cover a full semester of material.
 Students should expect to average at least 2 hours of study each day between online work and assigned homework if work is completed over six weeks.
-Typical lessons may involve watching video presentations, participating in live weekly online discussions with the instructor, short assessments, and the completion of daily assignments.
+Typical lessons may involve watching video presentations, participating in live weekly online discussions with the instructor, short assessments, and completing daily assignments.
 Only highly motivated students comfortable doing online work should enroll.
 Note: Enrollment fees will be refunded only if a student does not attain the necessary final grade(s) in prerequisite coursework.

 Online Courses